-Spring draws us outdoors and may even spark the start of marathon training, but anyone with allergies has major limitations to deal with.
+Spring draws us outdoors and may even spark the start of marathon training, but anyone with hay fever or other seasonal allergies has major limitations to deal with.

 Spring fever?
 I don’t think so.
 Early blooming trees, grasses, and pollen make life hard for those who suffer from allergies.
 “A training schedule that works can become a real challenge for athletes,” says Pouria Taheri, orthopedic specialist and trauma surgeon, sports physician and adidas Runners medical coach.
 The body resists any personal ambition.
 “Even in regular daily activities there is no end to the itchy nose, watery eyes, and sneezing.
 Breathing becomes harder and the general performance level drops; exercising makes it even worse.”

-Here are 4 tips on how to work out despite pollen allergies:
+Here are 4 tips on how to work out despite seasonal allergies: